 Not pictured is the XPR6550 ht I used to communicate on DMR.
 Also the CB we laid on the center armrest after we came to a complete stop on I-81 in PA after a major truck crash.

-Day 1 was not retrievable from APRS.fi This picks up on the morning of Day 2 and shows all vehicle movements.
+Day 1 was not retrievable from APRS.fi Above picture picks up on the morning of Day 2 and shows all vehicle movements.

 THE ORIGINAL PLAN